sgmurphy/wordpress-plugins/tidio-live-chat/readme.txt

 - [Case Studies](https://www.tidio.com/case-studies/)

 = Can several support agents use the free chat at the same time? = Yes.
-You can also transfer conversations between operators.
-The free plan has 2 operator seats.
-It means that 2 operators (and an unlimited number of customers) can use the live chat at once for free.
-You can also buy extra seats if your support team grows.
+You can also transfer conversations between an unlimited amount of operators.
 = Can visitors start chatting without providing their email addresses? = Yes, but you need to switch off the pre-chat survey.
 By default, Tidio shows a survey that visitors have to fill in before joining a live chat conversation.
 = Can I check if I missed any messages from my visitors? =